 Chickpea, Sweet Potato and Kale Soup

-- 1 cup chopped white onion
+- 1 cup 160g finely diced white onion

-- 4 extra large garlic cloves, minced (two tablespoons minced garlic)
+- 4 extra large garlic cloves minced (two tablespoons minced garlic)

-- 1 inch cube fresh ginger, minced (don't skimp on this!)
+- 1 inch cube fresh ginger minced (don't skimp on this!)

-- 4 heaping cups fresh kale
+- 4 heaping cups roughly chopped fresh kale stems removed

-Prepare the sweet potatoes, onion, ginger and garlic.
+- Prepare the sweet potatoes, onion, ginger and garlic.

 - In a large pot, add the broth, onion, ginger, garlic, sweet potatoes, salt and pepper.
 Stir well and bring to a boil.
 Once boiling, cover with a lid and turn to simmer for about 15 minutes until the sweet potatoes are almost fully tender.